- The Typical Repair Process

 We created the following process diagram for more complex repairs that require a Tesla approved body shop.
 For accidents with minimal damage, such as paint scratches, you do not need to use a Tesla approved shop, and you may find it considerably cheaper to use a local shop you’re comfortable with.

-Generally, you’re going to need to take your Tesla to a Tesla approved body shop or one of Tesla’s own body shops.
+Generally, you’re going to need to take your Tesla to a Tesla-approved body shop or one of Tesla’s own body shops.
 These shops have gone through Tesla’s training and have equipment specific to Tesla on hand.
 Be aware there are often only one or two shops in each area.
-This is partly due to the costs involved in getting certified by Tesla, and partly due to Aluminum bodywork, that is somewhat specialized.
+This is partly due to the costs involved in getting certified by Tesla, and partly due to Aluminum bodywork, which is somewhat specialized.

 Visit Tesla’s List of approved body shops. to find one near you.
 Some insurance companies may direct you to a preferred body shop.
 Unless it is Tesla certified, insist on using a Tesla certified shop for any major repairs.
 A non-certified shop may not have access to the right tools and parts if there is aluminum or electronics damage.